shravikaj/Unilever-Business-Analysis-Project/README.md

 Project Task:

-Identifying stakeholders – Create a list of stakeholders (as taught in Business Analysis Planning and Monitoring Knowledge Area)
+1.Identifying stakeholders – Create a list of stakeholders (as taught in Business Analysis Planning and Monitoring Knowledge Area)

-Identify the problem statement in this system.
+2.Identify the problem statement in this system.

-Identify objectives of the new Canteen Ordering System.
+3.Identify objectives of the new Canteen Ordering System.

-Create as-is and future process map (using flowcharts).
+4.Create as-is and future process map (using flowcharts).
 You can use any of the popular tools in the market like Microsoft Visio, Lucid Chart, Creately, Pidoco, or Balsamiq

-As a Business Analyst working on this project, find out the scope of the Canteen Ordering System.
+5.As a Business Analyst working on this project, find out the scope of the Canteen Ordering System.
 To find the scope you can use the case diagram (UML) or context diagram for the same.

-Write down the main features that need to be developed.
+6.Write down the main features that need to be developed.

-Write the in-scope and out-of-scope items for this software.
+7.Write the in-scope and out-of-scope items for this software.

-Draw an activity diagram for the system.
+8.Draw an activity diagram for the system.

-Draw an ER diagram of the system.
+9.Draw an ER diagram of the system.

-Write out the business requirements, both the functional and nonfunctional requirements.
+10.Write out the business requirements, both the functional and nonfunctional requirements.

-Draw wireframes or mock screens for any two of the features namely Menu Creation and any other feature as deemed fit by the student.
+11.Draw wireframes or mock screens for any two of the features namely Menu Creation and any other feature as deemed fit by the student.
 (Use the technique prototyping or wire framing that is taught in the Training).
 You can use any of the wireframing tools like Microsoft PowerPoint, Microsoft Word, Balsamiq, Sketch, Adobe XD, Adobe Illustrator, Figma, UXPin, InVision Studio, InVision Freehand, or Moqups.